OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

-## Note: Azure keeps deleted key vaults for 3 months so Kindly purge the Azure KeyVault post delete the Quickstart Infrastructure to avoid naming conflict issues.
+## Note: If you delete the resources created by the quickstart template, you should be aware that Azure keeps deleted key vaults for 3 months.
+You should purge the Azure KeyVault to avoid a naming conflict should you run the quickstart again.